 Ascenti works closely with The Advanced MSK & Diagnostic Service to ensure patients receive the right care at the right time.
 Following physiotherapy, Ascenti has the ability to refer directly to the Advanced MSK & Diagnostic Service.
 We are not able to refer to the Pain Service, this is only accessible via a GP referral.

-Prior to referring patients to The Advanced MSK & Diagnostic Service all patients will be seen by Neil Copeman - the Lead Clinician for Surrey Heath Community Physiotherapy.
-Neil may choose to refer a patient to the Advanced MSK team for a number of reasons, including ultrasound-guided injections.
+Prior to referring patients to The Advanced MSK & Diagnostic Service all patients will be seen by a senior clinician.
+They may choose to refer a patient to the Advanced MSK team for a number of reasons, including ultrasound-guided injections.